souebina/Portfolio/README.md

 - _Role:_ Project Manager
 - _Objectives:_ Aim to help customers who cannot purchase the voucher by invoice.
 AWS customers can get more convenience for AWS training payment by purchasing the voucher on Amazon Business Marketplace.
-- _Results:_ Through AWS training voucher, customers can purchase the voucher by invoice from one day course with one participant.
+- _Results:_ Through Amazon Business Marketplace, customers can purchase the voucher by invoice from one day course with one participant.
 Also customers can get a quote automatically from the system immediately.
 Amazon Business Marketplace give customers not only flexibility in buying vouchers but also reducing costs and saving time.

 ## Social Action Work
 [Project 'Bosai'](https://www.bosai.world/)